Lueffe/YCast-RM50-AudioCenter/README.md

 ## Supported devices

-Theoretically, YCast should work for **most AVRs which support vTuner**.
+### 🎯 Primary Target Device
+* **✅ Sagem RM50 1&1 AudioCenter** - Fully tested and optimized

+### 🔧 Other vTuner Compatible Devices
+This fork maintains compatibility with most AVRs that support vTuner.
-Most AVRs with network connectivity that were produced between 2011 and 2017 have vTuner support built-in.
+Most AVRs with network connectivity produced between 2011 and 2017 have vTuner support.

-Go ahead, test it with yours and kindly report the results back.
-Any reported device helps the community to see which AVRs work properly and which may have issues.

 ### Confirmed working